 Injury and Disease

-Diseases were difficult.
-Their causes were less clear and, therefore, led to problems with diagnoses.
+Injuries were the easiest to understand and diseases were the hardest.
+The causes of diseases were less clear and led to problems with diagnoses.

 For treatable injuries, doctors intervened immediately.